x4b50/lv/README.md

 read16      ;same but 16 bits
 read32      ;same but 32 bits
 read64      ;same but 64 bits
+native      ;calls native function with index from the top of the stack
 ```

 So far implementation is finished on ~ day 6